HamzaGbada/direct-neighbor-vrd/README.md

 python train.py -d CORD -hs 64 -hl 128
 ```

-## Code Overview

-### `args.py`

-Contains argument parsers for different commands:
-- `build_subparser`: For building datasets.
-- `train_subparser`: For training models.
-- `train_embedding_subparser`: For embedding tasks.

-### `builder.py`

-Builds the graph-based dataset from the specified dataset.
-It processes and saves the dataset for training and evaluation.

-### `train.py`

-Trains the GCN model on the selected dataset.
-It includes functionality for forward and backward passes, model optimization, and performance evaluation.

 ## Acknowledgments

 We acknowledge the contributions of the authors of the paper and the developers of the libraries used in this project.